nottrobin/maas-docs/en/manage-rsd-create.md

 ![pod compose machine commissioning](../media/manage-kvm-pods__2.5_pod-compose-machine-commissioning.png)

-## CLI
+<h2 id="heading--cli">CLI</h2>

 Creating RSD machines in MAAS using the CLI is identical to creating KVM virtual machines.
-Please see [Creating and deleting machines](manage-kvm-create-vms.md#cli) for more information.
+Please see [Creating and deleting machines](manage-kvm-create-vms.md#heading--cli) for more information.

 # Delete a machine